theodorecurtil/kafka_sales_producer/README.md

 Docker version 23.0.1, build a5ee5b1dfc
 ```

-This image can be pulled from my [dockerhub repo](https://hub.docker.com/u/theodorecurtil).
+The application's image can be pulled from my [dockerhub repo](https://hub.docker.com/u/theodorecurtil).

 ## :building_construction: Build the Project